-1. Proposed 2021 Legislative Platform
+1. Draft 2022 Legislative Platform with underlined edits

-2021 Valley Clean Energy Legislative Platform
+2022 Valley Clean Energy Legislative Platform

-Adopted December 2020
+Adopted

 Introduction

 Valley Clean Energy is a joint-powers authority organized pursuant to California law that includes the cities of Davis, Woodland, and the unincorporated areas of County of Yolo (and the city of Winters as of January 2021).
 The purpose of VCE is to enable the participating jurisdictions to determine the sources, modes of production and costs of the electricity they procure for the customers in the VCE service territory.
 PG&E, the incumbent Investor Owned Utility, continues to deliver the electricity procured by VCE and performs billing, metering, and other electric distribution utility functions and services.
 Customers within the participating jurisdictions may opt-out of VCE and remain a PG&E customer.
 VCE is governed by a Board of Directors consisting of council members and supervisors from its member jurisdictions.